 Remember how I mentioned that Kim owns more library books than any other teacher I know?
 Well, there are so many books that the library could only contain about 2/3 of the collection.
 The rest of the books are actually kept under the window.

 Kim owns so many books that in a few different themes that they couldn't fit in a narrow book box.
-We stored the larger themes in her collection in heavy duty Sterilite bins that she already owned and tucked the books away in her classroom's built-in shelving along with a selection of additional pink and lime bins that couldn't fit in the main library.
+We stored the larger themes in her collection in heavy duty Sterilite bins that she already owned (these dot baskets from Big Lots are a great, super-durable option) and tucked the books away in her classroom's built-in shelving along with a selection of additional pink and lime bins that couldn't fit in the main library.
 Her students' book boxes were numbered and lined neatly up across the top of the shelf.

 We may have separated Kim's library books into two different areas of the classroom, but the separation was seamless and cohesive thanks to my Classroom Library Labels.
 Every single library bin clearly displayed the same label style to pull everything together.
 All of Kim's books are tagged with coordinating stickers on each book so her students will easily know exactly where to return books after they are finished reading them.